Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Season: 6 week minimum, 5/15 - 9/6

-Contact: Ranger John Wilber
+Contact: Ranger Andrew McElvain

 email: john.wilber@alaska.gov

-Willow Creek State Recreation
+Willow Creek State Recreation Area

 This large, paved campground is a popular salmon fishing spot near the confluence of Willow Creek and the Susitna River.
 The mouth of Willow Creek is known for excellent King salmon fishing, as well as other fish species.
-It is located in the community of Willow (70 miles north of Anchorage, 33 miles north of Wasilla).
+It is located in the community of Willow, 70 miles north of Anchorage, 33 miles north of Wasilla.

 Special Projects: Firewood and decal sales, visitor contact, campground maintenance, light janitorial, and assisting with staffing entrance station on peak use weekends.